 Debbie LeeKeenan is a lecturer, consultant, and author, currently residing in Seattle, Washington.
-Debbie is Chinese-American, the child of first-generation immigrant working-class parents who grew up in New York City, and is part of a multi-racial family.
 She was director of the Eliot-Pearson Children’s School at Tufts University in Medford, MA from 1996 to 2013.
 In addition to teaching in the Eliot-Pearson Department of Child Study and Human Development at Tufts University, she has been a member of the early childhood faculty at Lesley University in Cambridge, MA and the University of Massachusetts in Amherst, and she is a former preschool, special education and elementary school teacher.
 She consults and lectures locally, nationally and internationally.
 Debbie is a co-producer with John Nimmo of the film, Reflecting on Anti-bias Education in Action: The Early Years, released in April 2021.
 Her co-authored books include: From Survive to Thrive: A Director’s Guide for Leading an Early Childhood Program and Leading Anti-bias Early Childhood Programs: A Guide for Change.
 Her other publications include chapters and articles in Young Children, Voices of the Practitioner, Child Care Exchange, Theory into Practice, the first edition of The Hundred Languages of Children, and Proactive Parenting: Guiding Your Child from Two to Six.
 She holds a Master’s Degree in Education from the University of New Mexico.
 With professional experience spanning 50 years in diverse university, public school, and early childhood settings in Massachusetts, New York City, New Mexico, Philadelphia and Taiwan, her areas of expertise include anti-bias education, early childhood education, teacher preparation, inclusive special education, curriculum development, project based learning, teacher inquiry, family engagement, professional learning communities and public school partnerships.
+Debbie is also a Curriculum Advisor for Sesame Street Racial Literacy Initiatives.
 Debbie was awarded the Tufts University Arts and Sciences Multicultural Service Award in May 2003, the Building Bridges Tufts Distinction Award in June 2009 for her work with diversity, and the Abigail Eliot Award in 2015, which recognizes outstanding commitment to young children and the early childhood profession.
 Debbie was a member of the 2018 Jane Addams Children’s Book Award Selection Committee, which recognizes children’s books of literary and aesthetic excellence that effectively engage children in thinking about peace, social justice, global community, and equity for all people.
+Debbie was awarded the 2022 National Association for the Education of Young Children (NAEYC) Asian Interest Forum Leadership Award for demonstrating professional excellence, integrity and social responsibility to better the lives of many children, families, the ECE workforce of Asian descent and the ECE field as a whole.
+Debbie is Chinese-American, the child of first-generation immigrant working-class parents who grew up in New York City, and is part of a multi-racial family.

 Joyce Jackson is a teacher at the Epiphany Early Learning Preschool in Seattle, Washington.
 She has been working in the early childhood education field for over 30 years.
 She says, “I really enjoy working with young children.
 Our children’s first years are their most impressive!
 Having such an important role in the early education of our future is very, very rewarding.
 Last but not least, working with children gives me a warm fuzzy feeling on the inside and that’s always a good thing!”
 Joyce Jackson has done local presentations and has been a featured teacher in Exchange Magazine.
 She is also featured in the film, Reflecting On Anti-Bias Education in Action: The Early Years.
 She is a wife, a mother of three, and a grandmother of twelve.

 Nadia Jaboneta lives in the San Francisco Bay area with her husband and 3 children.
-She is a program coordinator and classroom teacher at Pacific Primary preschool in San Francisco, California.
-She has 22 year’s experience in Early Childhood Education teaching young children, training teachers, consulting and facilitating workshops.
+She is a pedagogical leader at Pacific Primary preschool in San Francisco, California.
+She has 22 years experience in Early Childhood Education teaching young children, training teachers, consulting and facilitating workshops.
 She is passionate about social justice and is proud to have immigrant parents from Lima, Peru.
 Nadia attended San Francisco State University for both her Bachelor’s and Master’s degree.
-She has written numerous articles for the magazine Teaching Young Children focused on the anti-bias education practices she uses in her classroom.
-She also is the author of two books, one entitled You Can’t Celebrate That: Navigating the Deep Waters of Social Justice Education and Children’s Lively Minds: Schema Theory Made Visible.
+She has written numerous articles for the magazine Teaching Young Children, focused on the anti-bias education practices she uses in her classroom.
+She also is the author of two books: You Can’t Celebrate That: Navigating the Deep Waters of Social Justice Education and Children’s Lively Minds: Schema Theory Made Visible.

-Veronica Reynoso is an Early Childhood Educator and Mentor Teacher at Epiphany Early Learning Preschool in Seattle, Washington.
+Veronica Reynoso is Mentor Teacher at Hilltop Children’s Center in Seattle, Washington.
 She is a first generation Mexican-American, born and raised in Chicago.
-In Chicago, she taught at Velma Thomas Preschool from 2011-2014, before moving to Seattle.
+She has also taught at Velma Thomas Preschool in Chicago and the Epiphany Early Learning Preschool in Seattle.
 Life experience and her experiences at Epiphany Early Learning helped shape her strong commitment to anti-bias and anti-racist education with young children.
 She has been published in Learning Together with Young Children: A Curriculum Framework for Reflective Teachers and in Exchange Magazine.
-She is also featured in the film, Reflecting On Anti-Bias Education in Action: The Early Years.
+She is also featured in the film Reflecting On Anti-Bias Education in Action: The Early Years.

 Brian Silveira, Lead Teacher/Program Coordinator, has worked at Pacific Primary for 25 years and is still thriving and growing in his commitment to serving young children and their families.
 Brian worked in community-based and public preschools before landing in his dream job at Pacific Primary.
 His experiences in those diverse schools has informed his philosophy and life mission to make the world a safe and just place for all children.
 He has been published in Teaching Young Children magazine and has been recognized by several national interest forums for his work supporting men in ECE, Peace Educators and the LGBT community.
 Brian believes that anti-bias work has transformed him professionally and personally and is forever grateful for the work of colleagues and mentors who have helped him in his journey for a safe, equitable and joyous world for ALL children.